Pandemic: New COVID-19 variant detected in Southern California and across the state

-The L452R variant has been detected in Humboldt, Lake, Los Angeles, Mono, Monterey, Orange, Riverside, San Francisco, San Bernardino, San Diego and San Luis Obispo counties.
+The L452R variant has been confirmed in Humboldt, Lake, Los Angeles, Mono, Monterey, Orange, Riverside, San Francisco, San Bernardino, San Diego and San Luis Obispo counties.

-The L452R variant of COVID-19 was first identified in Denmark in March of 2020, but more frequently since November of last year.
+The variant was first identified in Denmark in March of 2020, but more frequently since November of last year.
 The variant is different from the B.1.1.7 variant first detected in the United Kingdom, officials say.

 Dr. Charles Chiu, a virologist and professor of laboratory medicine at UC San Francisco, has been sequencing cases from multiple counties across the state over the past several months as part of the state's SARS-CoV-2 Whole Genome Sequencing Initiative known as COVIDNet.